How To Clean a MAF Sensor *Easily*

-One thing to note on reassembly is that because the MAF unit itself was glued to the tube section there was no gasket.
-To ensure there was an airtight seal I simply wraped the join between the two parts with electrical tape.
-This was the quick and easy solution, if you want to do a professional job you could obvioulsy sand down the glue on both surfaces to make them flat and reglue them together.
+One thing to note on reassembly is that because the Mass Airflow Sensor unit itself was originally glued to the tube section/housing there was no gasket.
+To ensure there was an airtight seal I simply wrapped the join between the two parts with electrical tape.
+This was the quick and easy solution, if you want to do a professional job you could obviously sand down the glue on both surfaces to make them flat and re-glue them together.

 Because the original screws were unusable I replaced them with some stainless steel allen key headed screws.

-One thing I should point out is that I don’t know if some MAF sensors have a special coating.
+One thing I should point out is that I don’t know if some Mass Airflow Sensors have a special coating.
 If so, using acetone may well remove any coating.
-All I can say is in the Infiniti G20/Nissan Primera GT with a Hitachi MAF case the car was transformed by using acetone and after 500miles there is no reduction in engine smoothness so it appears everyting is working perfectly.
+All I can say is in the Infiniti G20/Nissan Primera GT with a Hitachi MAF case the car was transformed by using acetone and after 500 miles there is no reduction in engine smoothness so it appears everything is working perfectly.

-There appears to many videos on You Tube showing you how to clean your MAF sensor.
-From the videos I have seen none of them use cotton buds, they simply spray some substance on the sensor.
+From the videos I have seen, none of them use cotton buds, they simply spray some substance on the sensor.

 So all in all a very simple procedure that has cured all the running problems the car was having so a highly recommended procedure to carry out on your car if you are experiencing similar problems.